Tennessee High School Athlete Undergoes Surgery After Hazing Incident

 The other option is to sue the school or organization for negligence or wrongful death.
 In theory, schools and their employees are responsible for ensuring the safety of their students.
 Failure to ensure the safety of students they are responsible for gives rise to a claim.

-Nashville Personal Injury Attorneys – Maximize your compensation today.
+Nashville Personal Injury Lawyers – Maximize your compensation today.